paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

 (3) the company has a primary objective of economic development of low-income geographic areas.

-**(b) Application** To participate, as a New Markets Venture Capital company, in the program established under this part a company meeting the eligibility requirements set forth in subsection (a) of this section shall submit an application to the Administrator that includes—
+**(b) Application** To participate, as a New Markets Venture Capital company, in the program established under this part a company meeting the eligibility requirements set forth in subsection (a) shall submit an application to the Administrator that includes—

 (1) a business plan describing how the company intends to make successful developmental venture capital investments in identified low-income geographic areas;